NewRay99/GSEMEA-PP-adf-DataLoader/README.md

 3. the SPN's are associated to each deployment which need to be set in the azure-pipline.yml
 4. the main branch holds the latest code
 5. to initiate a CICD one must create a "feature" or "release" branch which in doing so automatically triggers the deployment process
-6. setup the DevOps groups Vairables in the Library. the variable group used in this solution is vg-odin-core
+6. setup the DevOps groups Vairables in the Library. the variable group used in this solution is vg-gsemeapp-core
 7. setup the ADF paramaters using the files below. as a general guideline, the static datasources must be repointed their respected enviornments

 - [arm-template-parameters-devtest.json](/azuredatafactory/src/arm-template-parameters-devtest.json)